Hogwarts School of Prayer and Miracles: Reception and analysis

 The fanfiction went viral in 2014, and garnered an almost universally negative reaction from critics for its plot, writing and message.
 Many commentators considered the work and its supposed author to be part of an elaborate satire, with Relevant saying it "smacks of an Internet hoax from a prankster curious to see if anyone will swallow his or her story."
-David Mikkelsen of Snopes concluded that "While there is indeed a Christian Harry Potter fanfiction story circulating the Internet, the writer’s intent was satirical and was not part of a plan to create a published set of Harry Potter books suitable for Christian readers and stripped of troublesome references to witchcraft and wizardry."
+David Mikkelsen of Snopes concluded that "while there is indeed a Christian Harry Potter fanfiction story circulating the Internet, the writer’s intent was satirical and was not part of a plan to create a published set of Harry Potter books suitable for Christian readers and stripped of troublesome references to witchcraft and wizardry."

 Laura Turner, writing for Religion News Service, considered it to be a work of satire written by an author who wanted to lampoon Evangelicalism.
 Turner pointed out that the author had no other online presence, and that the name "Grace Parsons" seemed like a thinly veiled gag.
 Commenting on the use of negative stereotypes about Evangelical Christians, Turner concluded that the work was probably a hoax.

 Chris Ostendorf of The Daily Dot was critical of the writing, grammar and plot of the work, saying that the author "makes E. L. James look like Shakespeare."
 David L. Garcia of SF Weekly sharply criticized it for having a poor grasp on the original source material, saying "Regardless of your beliefs, if you've read the books you're probably going to laugh at how much Grace Ann gets wrong."

 Madeleine Davies of Jezebel criticized the author's "Christian-friendly" plot, including revision of female characters, its rejection of the theory of evolution, and its unflattering portrayal of Christian denominations such as Catholicism and Episcopalianism.
 Rachel Rosenbaum, writing for The State Hornet, said that it "takes once intellectual and brave female characters and demotes them to nothing more than Betty Crocker because our nurturing and loving traits, she states, 'serve… best in the home'."

 Carolyn Cox of The Mary Sue took the fanfiction more seriously, calling it a "Chick tract" full of "idolatrous Weasleys, a Southern Dumbledore, and thinly-veiled comparisons between Voldemort and Obama."

+In 2025, Shelby Holihan and Madeleine Malcolm adapted the fanfiction for the stage in a one-night black box performance at Crash Acting Studio.